By Jesse Drake

 Any organization that allows customers to purchase products or services with a credit card places it in PCI DSS scope, and each "in scope" application required the University to pay thousands of dollars in annual bank and credit card company mandated audits and PCI penetration tests.
 Penetration tests are designed to exploit security weaknesses in a given system or application.

 Hired out to third parties and charged back to the individual departments, these expensive and resource-intensive requirements reaped few rewards.

-So in early 2015, Thompson approached Income Accounting with the idea of consolidating all of the disparate applications into one, on a single secure network, using the app he’d built 13 years ago as a foundation.
-Income Accounting and IT governance signed off on the proposal, and Thompson and his team set to work redesigning and re-building.
-After a year and a half of transitioning departments over, the brand new, redesigned UCCP application went live in April 2016.
+In early 2015, Thompson approached UIT's Finance Department with the idea of consolidating all of the disparate applications into one, on a single secure network.
+The single application would continue to use the University's payment management system platform CyberSource.
+Finance and IT governance signed off on the proposal.
+Beta testing began this past March and the UCCP application went live in April.

 Since the launch, the application – currently used by more than 200 active online store fronts – has processed more than 51,000 receipts.